-Prior to this Offering, there has been no public market for the Common Stock of USEC Inc. The offering price was determined by negotiation among the Company, USEC Inc., the U.S. Government and the U.S. Representatives.
-Among the factors considered in determining the offering price were the Company's record of operations, the Company's current financial conditions and future prospects, the experience of its management, the economics of the industry in general, the impact on the value of the Shares of the restrictions on operations and ownership in the Privatization Act, the general condition of the equity securities market and the market prices of similar securities of companies considered comparable to the Company.
+Prior to this Offering, there has been no public market for the Common Stock of USEC Inc. The offering price will be determined by negotiation among the Company, USEC Inc., the U.S. Government and the U.S. Representatives.
+Among the factors to be considered in determining the offering price will be the Company's record of operations, the Company's current financial conditions and future prospects, the experience of its management, the economics of the industry in general, the impact on the value of the Shares of the restrictions on operations and ownership in the Privatization Act, the general condition of the equity securities market and the market prices of similar securities of companies considered comparable to the Company.
+The estimated offering price range set forth on the cover page of this Prospectus is subject to change as a result of market conditions and other factors.